 to an area who are single, and often senior citizens who have lost a spouse.

-Also, if you're looking for an active nightlife with lots of opportunities to
+find an active nightlife nearby with lots of opportunities to flirt

 In addition to being an excellent choice for young, single professionals, this